jake-evica/2503-dashboard/DEPLOYMENT_GUIDE.md

 ```

 The deployment script will:
-1. Set up Traefik as a reverse proxy with automatic HTTPS
+1. Set up Nginx as a reverse proxy with automatic HTTPS
 2. Create necessary Docker networks
 3. Start the database first and ensure it's ready
 4. Run database migrations with the prestart service